 Explanation:

-2. We first handle the edge case where the intervals vector is empty.
-If it’s empty, there are no intervals to remove, so we return 0.
+intervalsvector is empty.
+If it’s empty, there are no intervals to remove, so we return 0. - We sort the

-7. The minimum number of intervals to remove is the total number of intervals minus the non-overlapping ones, so we return intervals.size() - count.
+countwill be the number of non-overlapping intervals. - The minimum number of intervals to remove is the total number of intervals minus the non-overlapping ones, so we return

 Time Complexity: